 Andrea DavilaAndrea Davila joined the ILO in 2010 as technical officer on Fundamental Principles and Rights at Work.
 Her main areas of work included research, design and implementation of development cooperation projects, and the provision of technical advice on non-Discrimination, Child Labour and Forced Labour in different regions.
 She joined the ILO’s Cooperatives Unit in 2018, where she works on the development of tools, training, and supports the Unit’s development cooperation activities.
 Andrea has a Bachelor of Arts in International Relations and Business from the Catholic University of Ecuador – Quito, and a Master of Arts in Development Studies from the Graduate Institute of International and Development Studies - Geneva.
 She speaks English, French and Spanish.

-Valentina VerzeValentina Verze joined ILO COOP in 2018 as a Junior Professional Officer on Social and Solidarity Economy and the Future of Work.
-Her main areas of work include a range of SSE-related issues, such as: elaboration of research on cooperatives and other SSE enterprises; identification, design, implementation and monitoring of development cooperation projects; development of capacity building tools and strategies; and networking with ILO constituents and other partners in the field of SSE and future of work.
+Valentina VerzeValentina Verze works at ILO as Technical Officer on Social and Solidarity Economy (SSE) and the Future of Work.
+She joined the Cooperatives Unit at the Enterprises Department of ILO in Geneva in 2018 and her main areas of work include a range of SSE-related issues, such as: elaboration of research, analyses and reports; identification, design, implementation, technical backstopping of development cooperation projects; development of capacity building tools and strategies; and networking with ILO constituents and other partners in the field of SSE, decent work and inclusive and sustainable development.

-Between 2014 and 2018, Ms Verze worked as a manager of development and international cooperation projects in the Mediterranean and the Middle East regions focusing mainly on local economic development, women’s empowerment and refugees’ rights.
+Between 2014 and 2018, Ms Verze worked as a manager of international development cooperation projects in the Mediterranean and the Middle East regions focusing mainly on local economic development, creation and support of SSE enterprises in local value chains, women’s empowerment and refugees’ rights.

-She holds a Joint Master’s Degree in Social Economy from the University of Bologna in Italy and Reims Management School in France.
-Valentina speaks Italian and English.
-She has working knowledge of French and Spanish.
+She holds a Joint Master’s Degree in Social Economy from the University of Bologna in Italy and Reims Management School (RMS) in France.
+Valentina speaks Italian, English and French.
+She has working knowledge of Spanish.